5 star average review

 Since 2009 CouponFollow has tracked tens of thousands of different promo codes shared on social media sites like Twitter and Facebook, as well as emails and the web, doing the heavy lifting of sorting out just the good stuff for consumers.
 Retailers use various promotional text phrases during the checkout process to offer a discount or incentive to entice a consumer to make a purchase, commonly known as a promo code.
 There are many redundancies across different retailers in the actual phrase used for these promo codes.
-While a promo code is usually somewhat secretive, it often has to be easy enough for a consumer to remember.
+While a promo code is usually somewhat secretive, it often has to be easy enough for a consumer to remember and there are plenty of strategies to uncover online codes.

 SAVE10 or SAVE20 are two super common coupon words used during checkout by retailers.
 We’ve tested and had success with these pretty often without even knowing they were a real code.
 Enter it and it just might be your lucky day.

 Nothing like celebrating a new season with a big discount.
-The terms SUMMER, SPRING, FALL, and WINTER are all solid during those times of year.
+The terms SUMMER, SPRING, FALL, and WINTER are all solid during those times of year, especially at the beginning of a seasonal change.
 You can also try appending a value like 10 or 20 after the word to see if that works.

 Depending on the holiday, it’s always worth literally typing the holiday on the day off, or days leading up to it.
 For example, with St. Patrick’s Day right around the corner we expect many retailers will use codes like LUCK, LUCKY, or even just STPATRICK.
 Often they may combine the savings amount (eg. 20 for 20% off), or the year trailing the code phrase like LUCKY19.